About Prostate Cancer

 According to the American Cancer Society, prostate cancer is the most frequently diagnosed cancer among men, other than skin cancer, in the United States.
 Approximately 221,000 new cases of prostate cancer are expected to be diagnosed in the United States this year, and approximately one in seven men will be diagnosed with prostate cancer during his lifetime.

 Advances in the screening and diagnosis of prostate cancer have facilitated the early detection of prostate cancer.
 When detected in its early stages, prostate cancer is curable in a majority of men.
 In some cases, however, prostate cancer recurs and therapeutic intervention is required.
 Despite the approval of new drugs for the treatment of prostate cancer, there remains a significant unmet need for men who do not respond to, or who cannot tolerate, current therapies.
 The American Cancer Society estimates that in the United States alone 28,000 men are expected to die of prostate cancer this year.
+We are focusing our late-stage development of galeterone on patients whose tumor cells express the AR-V7 splice variant, a truncated form of the androgen receptor that has been associated with non-responsiveness to commonly-used oral therapies for castration-resistant prostate cancer (CRPC).

 Treatment of Advanced Prostate Cancer